Building for Digital Health

 As our world is becoming more and more digitized, patients and their devices are generating streams of valuable data that can provide meaningful clinical insights.
 This digital health revolution provides great opportunities to design and validate new digital health concepts.
 Many groups within the Stanford medical school have promising ideas that are ripe for development, however, they lack the software engineering and healthcare compliance know-how to take them forward.

 Building for Digital Health is a new Biodesign course sponsored by the Stanford School of Medicine (SoM) and Stanford’s Computer Science (CS) department.
 Its goal is to provide CS students with the opportunity to apply their skills to real-world health technology development projects, while enabling SoM faculty to leverage these talented individuals to help advance their technology concepts toward patients.
 Both audiences will learn a repeatable approach for developing new digital health technologies and preparing to launch them in the market.

 Do you have an idea for how to leverage digital tools to improve patient care or further important clinical research?

 With advances in digital technology, there are a multitude of new ways to improve healthcare and expand clinical research beyond the hospital and clinics.
 However, this requires specialized knowledge at all stages of the pathway for launching a digital health application (see figure above).
 We’ll provide expertise to help you navigate this pathway, including guidance on metrics available on mobile platforms, a framework for enrollment into a digital study, the steps for security approval, and more.

-During spring/summer quarters, we’ll work with you to understand and validate the need your digital technology is intended to address, finalize user and technical specifications, and receive IRB and privacy/security approvals.
+During summer/fall quarters, we’ll work with you to understand and validate the need your digital technology is intended to address, finalize user and technical specifications, and receive IRB and privacy/security approvals.
 Then, during winter quarter 2021, we’ll match you with a team of CS students to help you develop, test, and iterate your solution.